onepersonhere/resume/README.md

 - Teamwork and Communication
 - Basic Programming in C++ and Python
 - Advanced Programming in Java, proficient in Swing and Spring Framework.
-- Creator of cs_notes_bot for telegram - using nodeJS and Firebase

 ## ACTIVITIES
 ### 2017 – 2018